syre-data/syre/DEV.md

-# Thot Developer Guide
+# Syre Developer Guide

-Welcome to the Thot developer guide.
+Welcome to the Syre developer guide.

 *How should I name my branch?
 What should I put in my commit message?*